 Teachers are always happy to answer questions and discuss concerns you may have about your child.
 Drop-off and carpool are difficult times for teachers to speak with parents about substantive issues, but parents are welcome and encouraged to call or email to arrange a mutually convenient time to talk.

 What should I pack for lunch?
 Are there restrictions?

 If your child is especially particular or has food allergies, we suggest you pack a lunch for your child.
 Lunches are stored in students’ cubbies or lockers, so parents should plan lunches that do not require refrigeration.
 We do not have a microwave in the classroom, so lunches cannot be heated.
 Please keep in mind that your child’s teacher may request that you try to avoid certain foods, such as nuts, if one of your child’s classmates has a severe food allergy.
 NPS provides 2% milk, skim milk, and water.

 Lunches for Nursery and Pre-Kindergarten children are assembled by school staff members and brought to the classrooms, with an effort made to select healthy options that will appeal to young (and particular!) taste buds.

 How will I know if my child ate lunch?

 Typically, your child’s teachers will return uneaten food to the lunch box so that you can see how much was eaten at the end of the day.
-If you are signed up for Hot Lunch, it is more difficult to get daily feedback on what your child ate.
+If you are signed up for the Lunch Program, it is more difficult to get daily feedback on what your child ate.
 That said, if there is a concern, your teacher will let you know.